cloudoperators/documentation/architecture-decision-records/013-greenhouse-plugin-lifecycle.md

 **Discussion:**

 - Plugin on the greenhouse-extensions.git main branch must be production ready
-- Get inspiration from Gardener to inform customer "Upcoming changes in plugin ..." with a grace period.
+- Get inspiration from Gardener to inform customer "Upcoming changes in plugin ..." with a grace period and let him update for testing.
 Force upgrade afterwards.
 - Classify cluster
 - Stable API with migration paths
 - Follow engineering policy: Bronze, Silver, Gold with grace period in between.